 Skip to main content

-There are several ways to log into Azure by a GitHub Action.
-The DX chosen method doesn't require maintenance or secret management as it is a passwordless approach.
-Once set up, it just works.
+There are several ways to log into Azure using a GitHub Action.
+The DX-preferred method is passwordless, requiring no maintenance or secret management.
+Once set up, it works seamlessly.

 2. A federation between the Azure Managed Identity and the GitHub repository